 What is a rotary cutter ?

 A rotary cutter is a cutting tool used for cutting fabric kept flat on a cutting surface.
-All rotary cutters are essentially the same and serves the same purpose – the size of the blades can be different; You may have a 45 cm blade or a 65 cm blade.
+All rotary cutters are essentially the same and serve the same purpose – the size of the blades can be different; You may have a 45 cm blade or a 65 cm blade.
 Another difference is in the shape of the handle – it may have an ergonomically curved handle or a straight one.
-It does not necessary replace scissors in sewing, but can greatly complement it.
+It does not necessarily replace scissors in sewing, but can greatly complement it.

-It looks like a pizza cutter and functions the same way – here, instead of the pizza, you have fabrics – even layers and layers of fabric cut in a very clean cut way – not the way you slice the pizza awkwardly with blunt blades, but more like a professional chef cutting thin slices of pasta in whatever shape he wants
+It looks like a pizza cutter and functions the same way – here, instead of the pizza, you have fabrics – even layers and layers of fabric cut in a very clean cut way – not the way you slice the pizza awkwardly with blunt blades, but more like a professional chef cutting thin slices of pasta in whatever shape he wants.

 The blade which rests in a circular groove comes out (for safety’s sake) when you press the lever at the handle.
 A mat or some protective covering is used under the fabric, as you cut with this cutting tool so that the surface is not damaged.
 For cutting many layers of fabric with the help of a paper pattern or to cut different shapes of fabric pieces with a mat, this tool is very helpful.